 Given the schema of a generic declaration, we form the new schema by type argument substitution.
 Each type argument is substituted for every appearance of the corresponding type parameter in the schema of the generic declaration, including:

 - attribute types,

-- · method return types,
+- function or method return types,

-- method parameter types,
+- function or method parameter types,

-- · initializer parameter types, and
+- · class initializer and callable constructor parameter types, and

-• type arguments of extended classes and satisfied interfaces.
+- type arguments of extended classes and satisfied interfaces.